-If you ask for a fast appeal, we will give you your answer within 72 hours after we get all information needed to decide your appeal.
+If you ask for a fast appeal, we will give you our answer within 72 hours after we get all information needed to decide your appeal.
 We will give you our answer sooner if your health requires us to do so.

 - However, if you or your provider asks for more time or if we need to gather more information, we may take up to 14 more calendar days.
-If we take extra days to make the decision, we will send you a letter that explains why we need more time. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+If we take extra days to make the decision, we will send you a letter that explains why we need more time.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug. - If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-For more information about the process for making complaints, including fast complaints, see Section 10 on page 196. - If we do not give you an answer to your appeal within 72 hours or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item (see Section 5.5 on page 164).
+For more information about the process for making complaints, including fast complaints, see Section 10 on page 195. - If we do not give you an answer to your appeal within 72 hours or by the end of the extra days (if we took them), we will automatically send your case to Level 2 of the appeals process if your problem is about coverage of a Medicare service or item (see Section 5.4 on page 164).
 You will be notified when this happens.
-If your problem is about coverage of a Medicaid service or item, you can ask for a State Hearing if you haven't done so already (see Section 5.4 on page 162). - You can also file a complaint about our failure to make an appeal decision within the required timeframe (see Section 10 on page 196). - → If our answer is Yes to part or all of what you asked for, we must authorize the coverage within 72 hours after we get your appeal. - → If our answer is No to part or all of what you asked for, we will send you a letter.
-If your problem is about coverage of a Medicare service or item, the letter will tell you that we sent your case to the Independent Review Entity for a Level 2 Appeal (see Section 5.5 on page 164).
-If your problem is about coverage of a Medicaid service or item, the letter will remind you that you can also request a State Hearing (see Section 5.4 on page 162).
+If your problem is about coverage of a Medicaid service or item, you can ask for a State Hearing (see Section 5.4 on page 164).

+You can also file a complaint about our failure to make an appeal decision within the required timeframe (see Section 10 on page 195).

+If our answer is Yes to part or all of what you asked for, we must authorize the coverage within 72 hours after we get your appeal.

+If our answer is No to part or all of what you asked for, we will send you a letter.
+If your problem is about coverage of a Medicare service or item, the letter will tell you that we sent your case to the Independent Review Entity for a Level 2 Appeal (see Section 5.4 on page 164).
+If your problem is about coverage of a Medicaid service or item, the letter will tell you that you can also request a State Hearing (see Section 5.4 on page 195).